 When the business was just an idea, Vivian confesses, “I really didn’t know where to start.
 I just began looking for some local resources that could help."
 That’s how she found Nancy DuBosque, regional director of the NH SBDC Keene office.

 “She has been just great.
 She was wonderful in assisting me,” Vivian says, admitting that even after a career in the finance industry, there was much she didn’t know about running a business.
-“I was just unfilled in finance.”
+“I was just unfulfilled in finance.”

 Vivian, husband Guy, and Nancy first worked together on financial statements, cash flow statements, and all the supply sourcing that became necessary when Vivian decided to change the original business name, its logo, and the packaging, and to improve the flavor of the original product.
 The recipe changes worked well, apparently, as the company has earned a “Best Granola in New Hampshire Award” from New Hampshire Magazine.